OpenAutomateOrg/OpenAutomate.Backend/Documentation/OrganizationManagementFeature.md

 ## Frontend Integration

-The frontend will implement a user-friendly flow for organization name changes:
+The frontend will implement a user-friendly flow for organization management, aligning with our established UI patterns:

+1. **Organization Management UI Design:**
+   - Organization management screens will follow our UiPath-inspired UI pattern with clean, consistent layouts
+   - Card-based design for organization listings with clear visual indicators for active status
+   - Consistent button hierarchy with primary actions using button hover effects (scale and shadow on hover)
+   - Form validation with immediate feedback following the form patterns established in auth workflows

+2. **Organization Creation Flow:**
+   - Simple, focused form with clear field validation
+   - Real-time validation of organization name uniqueness
+   - Visual preview of the generated slug as the user types
+   - Confirmation dialog with clear action buttons following our button hierarchy

+3. **Organization Name Change Flow:**
-1. When a user attempts to change an organization name, an API call to `CheckNameChangeImpact` is made
+   - When a user attempts to change an organization name, an API call to `CheckNameChangeImpact` is made
-2. If the new name would change the slug, a warning dialog is displayed with:
+   - If the new name would change the slug, a warning dialog is displayed with:
      - The current slug and the new slug
      - A list of potential impacts on connected services
      - A checkbox for confirming understanding of the changes
+   - Dialog uses consistent button styling with destructive variant for potential data-impacting changes
-3. Only after explicit confirmation can the user proceed with the name change
+   - Only after explicit confirmation can the user proceed with the name change
-4. After the change, a success message is shown with the new organization URL
+   - After the change, a toast notification is shown with the new organization URL

+4. **Organization Switching:**
+   - Dropdown menu in the header for quick organization switching
+   - Visual indicator of the current active organization
+   - Smooth transition between organizations with proper loading states
+   - Breadcrumb navigation showing the current organization context

+5. **Organization User Management:**
+   - Table-based view of organization members with clear role indicators
+   - Modal dialogs for adding/removing users with consistent styling
+   - Immediate UI feedback when permissions change
+   - Proper error handling for permission-related issues

+All UIs will follow our established design system using Shadcn UI components with consistent spacing, typography, and color usage.
+The user experience will prioritize clarity and ease of use, with appropriate visual feedback for all actions.

 ## Future Enhancements